 This guide covers two approaches for integrating AI agents into WhatsApp, complete with all the code you need to get started:

-- Using an MCP server (unofficial but easier) - Code
+- Running an MCP server

-MCP Server vs Official API
+MCP Server vs API

-Option 1: MCP Server
+Project 1: MCP Server

 Projects I’ve built with this method: